AxelRhul/ddes/README.md

 ## Follow the on-screen prompts to install PHP, Composer, Symfony, NVM, NodeJs or all of them:

+- Clear Install Checkbox : Remove the program and his dependencies and re-install proprely the program.

 - Install PHP: Choose this option to install specific PHP versions.

 - Install Composer: Installs Composer globally on your system.